-You'll notice the OLA website has a fresh, new look as of July 2014.
+You'll notice the OLA website has a new look as of July 2014.
 We will be adding to the site as we go, so please check back frequently (and hit refresh!) so you can see any new additions to the site.
-We would appreciate your suggestions of topics you would like addressed.
-And if you find a broken link or other glitches, we'd like to know that, too.
+We would appreciate your suggestions, and if you find a broken link or other glitches, we'd like to know that, too.
 Just email us.

 Kudos to Rick Stojak, our retiring Webmaster, for his dedication to maintaining the site for the past eight years.
 We hope to see lots more of his beautiful photos on this site in the future.

-Check out our old website and see how we have changed!
+Check out our former website and see how we have changed!

 Waterfront property owners at Otty lake are entitled to cut and remove aquatic vegetation in a specified area in front of their properties, provided they comply with certain provincial regulations.
 One of the requirements is to place the cut plant material “on dry land”.
 See Other Water Issues page.

 However, if you see free floating weeds, do not assume a neighbour has cut them.
 It may also be the result of natural die-off or the weeds having been cut by motorboats.

 Noticing green algal blooms or excessive aquatic plant growth in your lakes or rivers?
 You can now easily report it!
 The Citizen Water Watch website allows recreational water users to report any observations of green algal blooms or excessive aquatic plant growth to a central data base.
 These observations will help to better monitor green algae and aquatic plant growth in Eastern Ontario lakes and rivers.